How Citizenship-Based Taxation Affects U.S. Taxes for Americans

 Most countries use residence-based taxation, where individuals are taxed based on their residency status rather than citizenship.

-Yes, U.S. citizens living abroad must pay taxes on their worldwide income.
-All U.S. citizens must file annually if their income exceeds minimum thresholds.
-They must also report foreign financial accounts through FBAR and FATCA.
+U.S. citizens living abroad must declare their worldwide income if they exceed certain minimum filing thresholds, but they will not necessarily owe.
+Additionally, they must also report foreign financial accounts through FBAR and FATCA.

 Tax Filing Deadline for U.S. Citizens Living Abroad

 U.S. taxpayers should be aware that deadlines and extensions exist to ameliorate the added burden of filing from abroad.
 Essentially, the tax filing deadline for U.S. citizens living abroad is somewhat flexible.
-Expats may extend their U.S. tax filing deadline up to three times (June 15th, October 15th, and December 15th*).
+Expats may extend their U.S. tax filing deadline up to three times:

-*Note that the exact date may change if the 15th happens to fall on a weekend or federal holiday.
+Finally, the exact date may change if the 15th happens to fall on a weekend or federal holiday.
+For example, in 2025, the automatic extension deadline is June 16, 2025.

 Common pitfalls and mistakes to avoid